-Bio-fortified Sweet Potato: An Agri-Food Innovation for Nutritional Security and Socio-Ecological Empowerment of Rural Women in Odisha
+Bio-fortified Sweet Potato: Improving Nutrition and Livelihoods of Rural Women in Odisha

 ABSTRACT

 Among Indian rural women, malnutrition remained a significant problem because of their high energy needs and insufficient food intake.
 Under rainfed, medium-land conditions in Puri, Bargarh, Ganjam & Boudh districts of Odisha, the study aimed to assess the nutritional benefits, economic feasibility, and agronomic performance of two bio-fortified sweet potato varieties: Bhusona (yellow-fleshed, rich in β-carotene) and Bhukrishna (purple-fleshed, rich in anthocyanins) in comparison to the native variety Nalikaanda.
 With rural farm women as the primary participants, a randomised block design (RBD) was used in an On-Farm Trial (OFT) approach.
 The findings revealed that in terms of yield, profitability, and nutritional content, both bio-fortified varieties considerably surpassed the conventional type.
 In comparison to the native variety, Bhusona recorded a 33% increase in yield, while Bhukrishna demonstrated a 24.8 % improvement.
 Higher net profits and benefit-cost ratios for both varieties were found through economic analysis, indicating greater profitability and suitability for smallholder farmers.
 According to the nutrient profile, Bhusona has 14 mg/100g β-carotene and Bhukrishna has 90 mg/100g anthocyanins, indicating that they may be able to help with vitamin deficits.
 According to the sensory evaluation, the superior appearance, sweetness, and flavour of Bhusona contributed to its higher overall acceptability score (8.55 ± 0.50) while Bhukrishna received lower preference ratings due to its darker colour and mildly astringent taste.The knowledge, abilities, and confidence of rural women in embracing nutrient-rich, climate-resilient crops were improved by the participatory trials.
 According to the findings, bio-fortified sweet potatoes are a viable agri-food innovation that can help rural women by increasing their dietary diversity, nutritional security, and economic resilience.
 It was proposed that widespread distribution, online awareness efforts, and incorporation into public nutrition initiatives might hasten adoption even more and support long-term ecological and social development in rural India.